-No, it is a simple procedure which requires a hospital stay of about two days.
-Post-operative pain is minimal when compared to that which occurs after the initial operation.
+No, it is a simple procedure which requires a hospital stay of about two to three days.
+Post-operative pain is minimal compared to that after the initial operation.
 The rods are removed through the original incision, and in an older patient the opportunity to improve the cosmetic aspects of the scar can be taken.
 It is a relatively minor procedure except when a failure of fusion has to be repaired by further bone grafting and perhaps modification of the instrumentation to gain healing.

 In days past, interrupted sutures, which left stitch marks, were often used to close surgical wounds.
 These days, a continuous stitch is placed beneath the skin.
 The suture material is gradually absorbed and there are no stitches to remove.
 Hence, no stitch marks remain.

 Will I require a catheter in my bladder following removal of the rod?

 Generally not, for this minor procedure.